Marketing messaging strategy 101 (a guide for course creators)

 Framework for evaluating channels

-To determine if a channel is right for your messaging strategy, consider these factors:
+To determine if a channel is right for your marketing messaging strategy, consider these factors:

 Pro tip

 Focus on one main channel to start with.
-It’s better to have a strong presence in one place and improve your approach than to spread yourself too thin with a scattergun approach.
+It’s better to have a strong presence in one place and improve your approach than to spread yourself too thin with a scattergun approach in your marketing messaging strategy.

 Optimising your messaging strategy